jaspreetsidhu3/jira-personal/README.md

 1. Clone the repo.

-2. Open with editors like Android Studio or VS Code.
+2. Open the project in IDE.

 3. Delete the Screenshot folder.

-4. Run the app from editors on your device.
+4. Build and run the app on your device.

 <!-- CONTRIBUTING -->